 The zine culture is growing not just locally, but regionally as well.
-The first time SPACEBAR ZINE got involved with the scene in Thailand, they made 100 copies of their own zine and that was the very first step that has led them to where they are at today.
-Now, they have their own space where everybody is free to check out zines and even make their own anytime they like, and not just access zines once or twice a year during an art festival.
+The first time SPACEBAR got involved with the scene in Thailand, they made 100 copies of their own zine.
+Today, they have their own space where anyone is free to check out zines and make their own anytime they like, and not just access zines once or twice a year during an arts festival.

-Although the internet definitely has influenced the demand for physical books and zines, these tangible forms of text and art will still have a place in today’s world.
+Although the internet has definitely influenced the demand for physical books and zines, these tangible forms of text and art will still have a place in today’s world.
 “The new generation is still interested in zines and books.
-They are passionate and it is a matter of adapting the publishing process," shares SPACEBAR.
-They believe that if the content is adjusted and are produced to become more compelling, the zines will still interest youths to collect them.
+They are passionate and it is a matter of adapting the publishing process,” SPACEBAR noted.
+They believe that if the content is adjusted and produced to become more compelling, youths will want to collect the zines.

-Not everything has to be about fast paced living.
-To have a physical zine is to be able to read and reread it, to have a part to play in its beauty, power and the aesthetics shared from creator to reader.
+Not everything has to be about fast-paced living.
+To have a physical zine is to be able to read and reread it, to play a part in its beauty and power, and the aesthetics shared from creator to reader.

-Visiting Singapore later this June as part of the Singapore Art Book Fair, SPACEBAR shares with us more about the zine culture in Thailand and how they stay relevant in the digital age.
+Visiting Singapore later this June as part of the Singapore Art Book Fair, SPACEBAR shared with us more about the zine culture in Thailand and how they stay relevant in the digital age.

 Share with us about the zine culture in Thailand.

-There are many groups that start out to the international market, such as Art Book Fair in various countries; Tokyo, Singapore, Korea, and Taiwan.
-More people have greater understanding on how it is different from other books, both the production process, the way of thinking or communication.
+There are many groups that are starting to look to the international market such as the Art Book Fair in countries such as Japan, Korea, Singapore and Taiwan.
+More people now have a greater understanding of how zines are different from other books, in terms of the production process and the way of thinking or communication.

 Is there a particular zine that has really made an impression on you?

-With the main idea of the shop that is ‘Everyone has their own Zine’, we aim to be a studio in people’s perception that can be relied on as a Zine consultant and producer.
-Also we want people getting to know Zine more and more.
+With the main idea of the shop ‘Everyone has their own zine’, we aim to be a studio in people’s perception that can be relied on as a zine consultant and producer.
+We also want more people to know about zines.

-In Thailand, there are people who are good content creator and storyteller, many people who want to have their own book and feel that it is difficult and impossible, we want to become a studio that meets a desire of this group.
-Let’s try to make Zine?
-It's possible and not difficult.
-We want our studio to be the first place that this group of people think about including want to have many location for Zine as much as possible in Thailand and abroad, and hope it to be self-sufficient enough to have a budget and have the power to go out to the Art Book Fair overseas every year.
+In Thailand, there are people who are good content creators and storytellers.
+They want to have their own book but feel that it is difficult and impossible.
+We want to become a studio that meets the desire of this group.
+We want our studio to be the first place that this group of people think about.
+We want to have as many locations as possible for ZINE— in Thailand and abroad.
+We also want to be self-sufficient and have the means to attend overseas art book fairs annually.

 In an era of digitisation, do you think physical zines and books will still have a place in our future?
 Why?

-For any new aspiring zine makers, any advice to give them or zine makers they can look up to understand this scene better?
+Do you have any advice for aspiring zine makers, or can you suggest names of zine makers they can look up to understand this scene better?

-It must be beautiful and powerful enough that makes people want to collect and proud to have it in the bookshelf at home and keep it for a long time.
+They must be beautiful and powerful enough that people want to collect them and are proud to have them on their bookshelf at home and keep them for a long time.